 1. Legally form a corporation and register the corporation with the Secretary of State.

 First things first: you'll need to become a corporation!
 You may utilize a service like LegalZoom or work with a local law firm to formalize a corporation and issue shares to shareholders.
 As part of this step, the legal service provider should file articles of incorporation, typically with the Secretary of State, in order to register the corporation in your state of residence.
+Please contact your respective Secretary of State to determine if your tax designation status needs to be updated.

 Why do I need to become a corporation/legal entity?
 Why do I need to register with the Secretary of State?